Canon 30D vs Nikon D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 30D does not offer wifi capability.

 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 30D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 30D vs Nikon D850